ruoyiw/My-Medical-Secretary/doc/API Overview.md

 ## Authentication

 In some places, requests that require authentication will return `404 Not Found`, instead of `403 Forbidden`.
-This is to prevent the accidental leakage of private repositories to unauthorised users.
+This is to prevent the accidental leakage of private resources to unauthorised users.

-The authentication is token-based, once your client is issued with a token, send it with your further requests in the header:
+The authentication is token-based, all requests expect a valid token in request header unless specified otherwise.
+Once your client is issued with a token, send it with your further requests in the header:

     $ curl -H "Authorization: Bearer TOKEN" [Resource URL]